-Get the Ooni outdoor pizza oven on Amazon or Ooni.
+Get the Ooni outdoor pizza oven at Amazon, Ace Hardware, or Ooni.

 The Harbor Gardens Monterey Pizza Oven uses firewood to give pizza a smoky flavor and crispy crust.
 This model reaches a high of 700 degrees Fahrenheit and holds that high temperature to cook 16-inch pizzas faster than a standard oven.
 It includes a removable pizza stone that’s also helpful for cooking meat and breads.
 Remove the stone to cook directly on the grill.